Physics of the Propagating Action Potential: Discussion and Conclusion

 \section{Discussion and Conclusion}

-Nature has designed the giant squid axon to propagate a steady action potential along its length.
+\quad Nature has designed the giant squid axon to propagate a steady action potential along its length.
 The axon exists to provide communication between the external stimulus and squid's physiological response.
-At the same time Nature provides various ways to initiate the all or nothing pulse.
+In general, Nature provides various ways to initiate all or nothing pulse.
 At the synapse, the release of acetylcholine by the action potential at the end of the nerve initiates the signal at the connecting nerve.
-In the lab, injecting current into the axon will generate an all or nothing action potential depending on the stimulus' magnitude.
-Hodgkin and Huxley used the detailed voltage clamp experimental data for sodium and potassium currents in conjunction with the cable equation to describe the initiation and propagation of the action potential caused by a sufficient injection of charge into the axon.
-This approach, while providing an empirical description for the generation of the action potential did not provide deeper meaningful physical insight into it.
-It also features a significant cancellation of opposing sodium and potassium currents during action potential.
-The extensive overlap of incoming sodium and outgoing potassium is a feature of the Hodgkin and Huxley model resulting in decrease of velocity of propagation and waste of energy [19].
-Increasing the delay of potassium conductance onset and delaying sodium channel inactivation reduces the discrepancy between Hodgkin and Huxley's predicted and observed velocity of propagation [19].
-In addition, the recovery portion of the H-H action potential is not quite right when compared with the experiment.
-Furthermore, H-H model doesn't say anything about the temperature dependence and thus precludes applying thermodynamics to the study of the action potential and by extension it has nothing to say about possible phase changes involved.
-Voltage clamp experiments can't possibly detect second order phase change, even if present in a normally functioning axon.
+In the lab, injecting current into the axon will generate an all or nothing action potential depending on the magnitude of the stimulus.
+Hodgkin and Huxley used detailed and separate voltage clamp experimental data for sodium and potassium currents in conjunction with the cable equation to describe the initiation and propagation of the action potential caused by a sufficient injection of charge into the axon.
+However, the voltage clamp ionic currents do not directly account for the spatial spread of the action potential, which is fundamental to understanding its dynamics as a nonlinear wave along the axon.
+The omission of spatial spread from the voltage clamp currents is significant because action potential propagation is inherently a nonlinear, multi-component phenomenon, reliant on interactions between different membrane regions along the axon’s length.
+Furthermore, the characteristic rise and fall of membrane potential over time during the action potential suggests the possible presence of hysteresis loops.
+However, the cause-and-effect voltage clamp experiments are not designed to detect such memory-dependent effects.
+The HH equations, while providing an empirical and successful description for the generation of the action potential are deeply flawed from the physics point of view.

-The excitation process involves time and electrical potential evolution of the non-linear all or nothing event.
+\quad The excitation process involves time and electrical potential evolution of the non-linear all or nothing event.
 However, once initiated and propagating, the action potential has no memory of how it was generated.
-Steady state propagation is a much simpler physical phenomenon to analyze than the all or nothing particular way of excitation leading to propagation.
+Steady state propagation is a simpler physical phenomenon to analyze than the all or nothing particular way of excitation leading to propagation.